Buckeyes, for the win.

 Whether you need a special game-day dessert, or just want a fun treat with a football theme, these Super Bowl football buckeyes are absolutely delicious dessert and hard to resist.

 Buckeyes even have a fun, football-themed origin story.
 According to legend, buckeyes were invented in the mid-1900s by Gail Tabor.
 According to Tabor, she invented the recipe and gave the peanut butter balls away to friends around the holidays.
 She also made them for Ohio-Michigan football games, to much acclaim.
 The recipe eventually got out, and now we can all enjoy these tasty treats.

-How to Make Chocolate Peanut Butter Football Buckeyes
+How to Make Chocolate Peanut Butter Football Buckeyes for the Big Game

 This recipe came about quite by accident.
 I was working on “regular” round buckeyes dipped in chocolate for a freelance food writing assignment, but only needed to make a few for demonstration purposes.